nf-core/differentialabundance/docs/usage.md

 This may well be the same sample sheet used to generate the input matrix.
 For example, in RNA-seq this might be the same sample sheet, perhaps derived from [fetchngs](https://github.com/nf-core/fetchngs), that was input to the [RNA-seq workflow](https://github.com/nf-core/rnaseq).
 It may be necessary to add columns that describe the groups you want to compare.
 The columns that the pipeline requires are:

-- a column listing the sample IDs (must be the same IDs as in the abundance matrix); in the example below it is called sample.
-For some study_types, this column might need to be filled in with file names, e.g. when doing an affymetrix analysis
+- a column listing the sample IDs (must be the same IDs as in the abundance matrix), in the example below it is called 'sample'.
+For some study_types, this column might need to be filled in with file names, e.g. when doing an affymetrix analysis.
 - one or more columns describing conditions for the differential analysis; in the example below it is called condition
 - optionally one or more columns describing sample batches or similar which you want to be considered in the analysis; in the example below it is called batch.